javidel/modern-data-warehouse/spatial/spatial.md

 ## Task 2: Create Spatial function for latitude and longitude

-1. **Create function** to convert latitude and langitude into Oracle Spatial Objects.
+1. **Create function** to convert latitude and longitude into Oracle Spatial Objects.
 With this function, we will be able to run queries easily.

     ```
         <copy>